 Refuel: Drinks

-🍹La casita (bar with snacks): Good vibes en delicious cocktails guaranteed.
-Locatie: Sint-Salvatorskerkhof 5
+🍹La casita (cocktail bar with snacks): Good vibes en delicious cocktails guaranteed.
+Location: Sint-Salvatorskerkhof 5

 🍹Groot Vlaenderen (cocktail bar): are you looking for a fancy environment?
 Not a problem!
-Groot Vlaenderen is known for its appetising cocktails.
-Locatie: Vlamingstraat 94
+Groot Vlaenderen is known for its appetizing cocktails.
+Location: Vlamingstraat 94

 Refuel: Food